Compliance as Code Principles

 What It Means

-Evidence generated automatically as byproduct of pipeline execution.
-No manual evidence collection during audits.
+Evidence generated automatically as byproduct of pipeline execution - no manual collection during audits.

 In practice: